 Graham believes that an investment operation is one, which upon thorough analysis promises safety of principal and an adequate return.
 He says operations not meeting these requirements are speculative and an investor must not mix investment and speculation in either her portfolio or her mind.

 Graham believes that expecting rate of return in proportion to the risk undertaken is a myth.
 The return depends on the intelligent effort an investor is willing to put.
-Similarly, Graham believes that age does not decide share of stocks in one’s portfolio, her hard work does.
+Similarly, Graham believes that age does not decide the share of stocks in one’s portfolio, her hard work does.

 Defensive and Enterprising Investors